oliver-brm/gleebor/README.md

 many languages.
 This libraries goal is to add to the list of languages that have strong CBOR support!

-> [!note] The `BitArray` syntax used throughout this library is currently unsupported by
+> [!NOTE] The `BitArray` syntax used throughout this library is currently unsupported by
 > the JavaScript backend.
 Until this is fixed upstream, this library is only expected to
 > work for BEAM backed applications.